iStock

 Jarrett agrees with our findings.
 "Today, Google Assistant is probably the most advanced, mostly because it's a lot further down the line and more developed in terms of use cases and personalization.
 Whereas Alexa relies on custom build 'skills', Google Assistant can understand specific user requests and personalize the response."

-"At the moment, none of them are really that impressive...yet," Potter tells GearBrain "Ultimately, they're all lacking contextual knowledge as well as the ability to infer...it seems to me that only Google has the ability to understand context, as well as what was ultimately meant."
+"At the moment, none of them are really that impressive...yet," Potter tells GearBrain, "Ultimately, they're all lacking contextual knowledge as well as the ability to infer...it seems to me that only Google has the ability to understand context, as well as what was ultimately meant."

-But even Google's vast knowledge database — made up of just about everything you do online — can't help Assistant in even the simplest of situations.
-Assistant couldn't pull up our own search history and answer this question: 'What was the movie I searched for last week?'
+But even Google's vast knowledge database — about everything you do online — can't help Assistant in even the simplest of situations.
+The assistant couldn't pull up our search history and answer this question: 'What was the movie I searched for last week?'

 As HomePod slips to 2018, Apple is even later to its own party